steveiliop56/tinyauth/README.md

 ## Documentation

-You can find documentation and guides on all of the available configuration of tinyauth [here](https://tinyauth.app).
+You can find documentation and guides on all of the available configuration of tinyauth in the [website](https://tinyauth.app).

 ## Contributing